 TotalEnergies describes its vision of a net-zero TotalEnergies in 2050, together with society, a Company that produces 50% of renewable electricity, 25% of new decarbonised molecules from biomass (biofuels, biogas) or renewable electricity (hydrogen, e-fuels) and 25% of hydrocarbons (oil and gas), whose residual Scope 3 emissions from its customers of about 100 MtCO2e will be fully captured, recycled or offset.

-As part of this ambition, Total wants to be a leader in biofuels, both as a producer and as a retailer.
-Therefore, Total announced in September 2020 that it will convert its Grandpuits oil refinery in France into a zero-crude platform.
+As part of this ambition, TotalEnergies wants to be a leader in biofuels, both as a producer and as a retailer.
+Therefore, TotalEnergies announced in September 2020 plans to invest more than €500 million to convert its Grandpuits refinery into a zero-crude platform by 2024.

 Biofuels, bioplastics and plastic waste recycling form the backbone of this project, which is part of TotalEnergies’ strategy to get to net-zero emissions by 2050.